grain-lang/grain/stdlib/int64.md

 eqz : Int64 -> Bool
 ```

-Checks if the given value equal to zero.
+Checks if the given value is equal to zero.

 Parameters: